Research Reports - Earthquakes

 In recent decades there has been significant earthquake activity in the south west seismic zone just east of Perth.
 Geoscience Australia monitors the seismic activity of this zone and, because it is located near Perth, it was considered vital to incorporate an earthquake hazard model into the Cities Project.

 In comparison to the time-scale of geological processes, the recorded history of earthquake activity in Queensland is too brief to obtain an accurate estimate of the true rate of earthquake activity in the area.
 According to Rynn (1987) the first earthquake report for Queensland was from Cape York Peninsula in 1866.
-However, recent research indicates that apparently there were significant earthquakes in 1861 and 1862.

 The Australian continent is distant from the narrow band of earthquake activity which delineates the boundary between the Australian and Pacific plates and passes through Papua New Guinea, the southwest Pacific countries and New Zealand.
 Mackay is situated more than 1 500km from this plate boundary.
 Even though the region is a significant distance from the plate boundary, strong earthquakes have occurred in Australia, and more will occur.